mrspeiser/gocli/README.md

   - Store Sources,
   - Store Sequences of Operation
   - View the stored Sources, Sequences, and Data
-  - Follows consistent, safe patterns
+  - Send Data to destinations
+  - Runtime has state that is persistent
+  - You can update key/value pairs on state

-  - Later versions will be optimized for speed
+I want this tool to follow consistent, safe patterns, and it will be optimized for speed later if necessary.

+Additionally I want to reduce the amount of maintenence on this project to an absolute minimum.
+Could this potentially be a truly complete project?

 The way I think about building a cli is how easy it is to navigate through submenus, and selecting the correct option.